CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/HowToGithub.md

 ## How to Merge Branches
 ### Merging Branches
 Sometimes people push changes at the same time to which can cause conflicts.
 When commiting changes, do a **git status** and see if your changes are behind the latest commit on the branch.
 To do a safe merge, do **git pull**.
 If there are no conflicting changes, the content should merge automatically.
+If the branch does not merge automatically, open the file, make sure that there are no conflicting changes then then merge.
+Make sure that the changes are made appropiately and in fairness with the other contribution to the branch.